The-Missing-UMCS/UM-WIX1002/README.md

 There was no ChatGPT in 2022.
 No instant explanation.
 No fallback.

-What began as a personal exercise slowly transformed into something more compassionate—a small gesture to ease someone else’s struggle.
+What began as a personal exercise slowly transformed into something more compassionate — a small gesture to ease someone else’s struggle.
 And when I realised that even one person might benefit from what I posted, the pride I felt was genuine and unexpectedly meaningful.
 I wasn’t just coding anymore; I was helping.

 A few friends later created their own repositories too.
 We studied each other's code, borrowed ideas, built on one another's logic.
 Looking back, those moments feel warm.
 A quite, little community forged not by formality, but by shared curiosity and youthful enthusiasm.